nfergu/referrers/README.md

 Referrers is a Python package that helps to answer the question "what is holding a reference to this object?", which is useful for debugging memory leaks and other issues.
 It tries to assign a meaningful name to each reference to an object and returns a graph of referrers (including indirect referrers).

-Note: this library is experimental and may not work in all cases.
+Note: this package is experimental and may not work in all cases.
 It is also not very efficient, so should not be used in performance-critical code.

 ## Installation